Post Summary: The Ultimate Northern Idaho Itinerary (Road Trip routes and more!)

 To fully enjoy a day at the park, here’s our Theme Park Packing List:

 Day 5.
-Experience The Rich Culture Of Coeur d’Alene in North Idaho
+Experience The Rich Culture Of Coeur d’Alene On Your Northern Idaho Itinerary

 Coeur d’Alene is the largest city in Northern Idaho.
 This bustling city is located at the foot of the Coeur d’Alene National Forest which means you are never far from great bars AND amazing forests!